Madhawanayanajith/Ikman/README.md

 # Ikman
-Automate ikman website using selenuim and java
+Automate ikman website using selenium and java